 I can say, with confidence, that it’s often more stressful for the clipper (YOU) than the clippee (YOUR HORSE).
-Granted, some horses take some reassuring around clippers, and there are loads of things you can do to make clipping stress free for everyone!
+Granted, some horses take some reassurance around clippers, and there are loads of things you can do to make clipping stress-free for everyone!

 First things first when you are clipping your horse.